$\texttt{Spglib}$: a software library for crystal symmetry search: Primitive cell search

 \subsection{Step (c): Failure of finding primitive cell basis vectors}

-For distorted input unit cells, the condition~(\ref{eq:prim-basis-cond}) may not be always satisfied.
-For example, pure translations can be found more than or less than those expected.
-In this case, the algorithm loop of the steps (b), (c), and (d) is repeated after shortening the tolerance value.
-When many times this loop is repeated, the process restarts from the step (a) with the tolerance value shortened from that used last time at the step (a).
+For distorted input unit cells, the condition~(\ref{eq:prim-basis-cond}) may not always be satisfied.
+For example, the number of the pure translations found can either be more than or less than those expected.
+In this case, the sequence of steps (b), (c), and (d) is iterated by reducing the tolerance value.
+If this loop is repeated many times, the procedure restarts from step (a) with the tolerance value reduced from that previously used in step (a).